If you intend to participate to GSI:detect and would like to stay informed about the task, please submit your expression of interest here.

 }

-After running your system(s) on the raw test data, submit your results according to the recommendations below and those provided on the EVALITA website, in line with the Important Dates.
+After running your system(s) on the raw test data, submit your results (i.e., .jsonl output files) according to the recommendations below and those provided on the EVALITA website, in line with the Important Dates.

 File Naming:

-choose a team name and name your run files according with the format: gsidetect_TeamName_SystemName_Runtype_RunNumber
+choose a team name and name your files following this format: gsidetect_TeamName_SystemName_Runtype_RunNumber

-specify also the number of example used in few-shot runtype (e.g., gsidetect_TeamName_SystemName_few-shot10_RunNumber )
+specify the number of examples used in few-shot runtype (e.g., gsidetect_TeamName_SystemName_few-shot10_RunNumber ).

 Send it via email to: gsievalita@gmail.com